 CHAPTER XLII.
-1. It is said touching the holy nails which were found in the cross of our Saviour Jesus Christ and with which his holy body was nailed, that the holy, Godloving Constantine took one of them and fixed it in the saddle1 of his horse; and the second he made into a bit for his horse; and the third he cast into the pass of Chalcedon.
+1, It is said touching the holy nails which were found in the cross of our Saviour Jesus Christ and with which his holy body was nailed, that the holy, Godloving Constantine took one of them and fixed it in the saddle of his horse; and the second he made into a bit for his horse; and the third he cast into the pass of Chalcedon.
 2. For they were in grievous danger till by means of this holy nail the waves of the sea, yea all the waves of the ocean, were quieted.
 3. And the empire made itself strong in the city of Constantine.
 Now in the days of Zeno the empire had had its seat in Rome.
-Afterwards the (two) empires were united in one by a decree of the Senate.2 1 An Arabic word.
-After 'horse' the translator adds the words 'which is a saddle'-the word being different from the former.
+Afterwards the (two) empires were united in one by a decree of the Senate. |34 4.
+For one (of these) had been established on account of the continual outbreaks of the barbarians, and the other in accordance with the counsel of the prefects in order that they might have another authority in Asia.